 When mixed, the clear liquid turns into a beautiful white drink that is best served in small measures, packed with ice.
 There is nothing better than eating kebbe nay with arak on a hot summer day, as it supposedly cleans out the bacteria in the raw meat!

 In communities where alcohol isn’t forbidden, you may find Grandpa sneaking some diluted sweet Arak to the children to start to build up their alcoholic tolerance!

 29. Sharab el Toor

 Sharab el toot, also known as blackberry syrup, is a sweet and refreshing drink traditionally made in Lebanese villages.
-It is reduced, stored, and sold in bottles and jugs.
-It is a refreshing summer drink that is perfect in the afternoon with some biscuits, while you enjoy the sunset and a chat with friends.
+The fresh juice is reduced, stored, and sold in bottles and jugs.
+This refreshing summer drink is perfect in the afternoon, along with some biscuits, while you enjoy the sunset and a chat with friends.

-Jallab is also a syrup, this one made of carob, rose water, and dates and is prepared with water, crushed ice, and topped with pine nuts and pistachios.
-This delicious and sweet drink is also served on fresh snow at the beginning of the winter season (yes, it snows in Lebanon!).
+Jallab is another syrup, this time made of carob, rose water, and dates.
+It’s prepared with water and crushed ice, then topped with pine nuts and pistachios.
+This delicious, sweet drink is also served on fresh snow at the beginning of the winter season (yes, it snows in Lebanon!).
 This is an irresistible drink that few can resist – a unique experience that you won’t have tasted before.

 Related: Most Popular 15 Lebanese Desserts